 a feeling we get when we consume certain web-enabled things, be it products or content…. [my emphasis] It’s not so much a checklist as a feeling, one of being at greater ease with the web-enabled products and services in our lives.

 But the point is this: looking for slowness in the technologies themselves, or evaluating slow technologies on the basis of whether they're "really" slow or not compared to today's technologies or their contemporary competitors, misses the point.
 The slowness is experiential, and it's the simplest expression of a bigger set of phenomena that emerge when you're able to engage mindfully and skillfully with technologies.
 It's psychological, a product of your active use of a technology, not something the technology lets your consume.

 It took a while to figure this out, and the discussion went about an hour longer than I expected.
 But I didn't notice.
 The time just flew by.

 I can't go, as I've got to get things together for my Seattle talk and have a day job, but this conference on email actually looks quite good, especially for a conference about, well, email.

 I write about people, technology, and the worlds they make.

 My book on contemplative computing, The Distraction Addiction, was published by Little, Brown and Company in 2013.
-(A Dutch edition, Verslaafd aan afleiding, is also available; Russian, Spanish, Chinese and Korean translations are in the works.)
+(It's been translated into Dutch (as Verslaafd aan afleiding) and Spanish (as Enamorados de la Distracción); Russian, Chinese and Korean translations are in the works.)